 Typically offered in small seminar settings, advanced courses prepare students for real-world situations and teach students how to use the law to find constructive solutions to business problems.
-Top practitioners from law firms, business and government, as well as UVA faculty, engage students in hands-on practice, such as structuring deals and exercises in negotiating and counseling.
-These opportunities reflect Virginia's commitment to preparing the next generation of leading business lawyers and corporate executives.
+Top practitioners from law firms, business and government, as well as UVA faculty, engage students in hands-on exercises, such as deal-structuring, negotiating and counseling.

 Courses in recent years include: